SenSE: Semantic-Aware High-Fidelity Universal Speech Enhancement: Experiment And Results

 \subsection{Ablation Studies and Analysis}

-To validate the effectiveness of the proposed degrad mask and semantic guidence mechanism in SenSE, we conduct ablation experiments.
-We trained the two components of the small model for 200k updates using the DNS Challenge 1,400h clean speech dataset.
-Further details on the model configuration are provided in \Cref{appx:model_config}.
+To validate the effectiveness of the proposed degrad mask and semantic guidance mechanism in SenSE, we conduct ablation experiments.
 Specifically, 1) we removed the mask applied to degraded speech in the flow matching stage; 2) we removed the first-stage SASLM and eliminated the semantic token from the conditions in the second-stage flow matching module.

-As shown in \Cref{fig:ablation}, removing the degrad mask yields lower DNSMOS scores compared to the full SenSE framework, indicating a decline in perceptual speech quality.
-For SpeechBERTScore, the degrad mask also provides a positive effect.
-This supports our insight that applying a mask to the degraded speech encourages the enhancement model to rely more on semantic tokens, thereby improving semantic accuracy.
-Although the degrad mask initially reduces speaker similarity, the results in the figure show that this gap gradually narrows as training progresses.
-Overall, the degrad mask mechanism enables SenSE to achieve superior performance across all evaluation metrics.

-For DNSMOS and SpeechBERTScore, the semantic guidance mechanism yields substantial performance improvements, indicating that semantic conditioning effectively mitigates the semantic ambiguity inherent in flow-matching-based speech enhancement methods and, to some extent, enhances acoustic continuity.
-Regarding speaker similarity, the semantic guidance mechanism initially leads to lower similarity at early training stages; however, as training progresses, models equipped with semantic guidance exhibit a marked improvement, ultimately surpassing those without it.
-These findings demonstrate that semantic guidance not only reduces ambiguity at the semantic level but also contributes to improved speech quality and speaker similarity by reinforcing semantic clarity.
+The ablation study results are presented in \Cref{fig:ablation}.
+We summarize our findings as follows: 1) The semantic guidance mechanism consistently improves performance across DNSMOS, SpeechBERTScore, and SIM-o, indicating that incorporating additional semantic information effectively enhances the performance of flow matching-based speech enhancement models, particularly in terms of semantic preservation; 2) Introducing the degrad mask leads to inferior performance during the early stages of training.
+However, as training progresses, the model equipped with degrad mask surpasses its counterpart without degrad mask on DNSMOS and SpeechBERTScore, while the performance gap on SIM-o gradually narrows.
+Overall, the degrad mask yields a positive and stable impact on model performance.